Bill Bailey: Television

 Continuing his foray into natural history, Bailey presented ITV1's half-hour wildlife mini-series Baboons With Bill Bailey.
 The series was filmed in Cape Town and spanned eight episodes, with exclusive content available on itvWILD.

 Bill Bailey played Droxil, a Harvest Ranger from the Planet Androzani Major, in the 2011 Christmas Special of Doctor Who, titled The Doctor, the Widow and the Wardrobe.

 In 2009, Bailey presented a project about the explorer and naturalist Alfred Russel Wallace, in the form of an Indonesian travelogue.
 Bailey said in an interview that Wallace had been "airbrushed out of history", and that he felt a "real affinity" with him.
-In 2013, to coincide with the centenary of Wallace's death, Bailey presented a two-part documentary, Bill Bailey's Jungle Hero, first broadcast on BBC Two on 21 and 28 April 2013.
+In 2013, to coincide with the centenary of Wallace's death, Bailey presented a two-part documentary, Bill Bailey's Jungle Hero, first broadcast on BBC Two on 21 and then on 28 April 2013.
 He travelled around producing and filming the series in Indonesia and Borneo.

 Bailey took part in the eighteenth series of the televised dancing competition Strictly Come Dancing, broadcast in late 2020.
 He won the competition with his partner, Oti Mabuse, becoming the show's oldest winner at 55, displacing the previous oldest winner Joe McFadden.
 Their win made Mabuse the first dancer to receive the title two years in a row.

 Bailey voiced Grandfather Smed in the 2022 short film The Smeds and the Smoos.

 International tours

 In 2001, Bailey began touring the globe with Bewilderness.
 A recording of a performance in Swansea was released on DVD the same year, and the show was broadcast on Channel 4 that Christmas.
 A modified version of it also proved successful in America, and in 2002 Bailey released a CD of a recording at the WestBeth Theatre in New York City.
 The show contained his popular music parodies (such as Unisex Chip Shop, a Billy Bragg tribute, which he also performed with Bragg himself at the 2005 Glastonbury Festival), "three men in a pub" jokes (including one in the style of Geoffrey Chaucer) and deconstructions of television themes such as Countdown and The Magic Roundabout.
-A Bewilderness CD was sold outside gigs, a mixture of studio recordings of songs and monologues Bailey had performed in the past; it was later released in shops as Bill Bailey: The Ultimate Collection...
+A Bewilderness CD was sold outside gigs, a mixture of studio recordings of songs and monologues Bailey had performed in the past.
+It was later released in shops as Bill Bailey: The Ultimate Collection...
 Ever!
 That same year he also presented a Channel 4 countdown, Top Ten Prog Rock.

 Bailey premiered his show Part Troll at the 2003 Edinburgh Festival Fringe.
 A critical and commercial success, he then transferred it to the West End, where tickets sold out in under 24 hours, and new dates had to be added.
-He continued to tour it all over the UK as well as in Australia, New Zealand and the US.
+He continued to take it on tour all over the UK as well as in Australia, New Zealand, and the US.
 Bailey expanded on subjects such as the war on Iraq.
 He also talks extensively about drugs, at one point asking the audience to name different ways of baking cannabis.
 A DVD was released in 2004.